corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `@NotNull Boolean filter(@NotNull StateAndRef<T> data, @NotNull Map<String, Object> parameters);`

-This will define whether or not to keep the given element (`row`) from the result set.
-Elements returning true will be kept and the rest will be discarded.
+This defines whether or not to keep the given element (`row`) from the result set.
+Elements returning true are kept and the rest are discarded.

 In this example, keep the elements that have “Alice” in their participant list.
 This filter would look like this: